platformsh/platformsh-docs/contributing/content-style.md

 Because writing style is subjective and no checking tool is perfect, the rules are mostly set to warnings rather than errors.
-So check notes when something might be wrong, but use your common sense and ignore them when appropriate.
+So automated checks show when something might be wrong, but use your common sense and ignore them when appropriate.

 One exception is spelling, which returns errors.